-It's a Kyoto Animation show that was a bit of a flop in Japan, with disappointing sales for the DVD/Blu-rays.
+It's a Kyoto Animation show that was a bit of a flop in Japan, with disappointing DVD/Blu-ray sales.
 It's a random, plotless schoolgirl comedy in which nothing matters and there isn't even much characterisation.
 Only two things set it apart from all the other "cute schoolgirls do nothing" shows:

 1. Absurdity.
 One of the main characters (Nano) is a robot girl who's mortified by the idea of anyone realising she's a robot, so she's understandably distressed by the huge key in her back.
 (Sometimes it rotates.)
 Her bratty eight-year-old creator thinks it's cute.
 Other characters include a talking cat, a boy who rides his goat to school and a tsundere so violent that she'll fire rocket launchers at you.
 Reality is disposable in this show, so for instance people might get blown up or nuked only to be completely okay a moment later.